fausecteam/ctf-gameserver-ansible/README.md

 ---------------
 * `fausecteam.ctf_gameserver_ansible.checker` performs a basic installation of the [Checker component](https://www.ctf-gameserver.org/checker.html) and configuration of the Checkermaster.
 You still have to add your own config to check individual services.
 * `fausecteam.ctf_gameserver_ansible.controller` installs and configures the [Controller component](https://www.ctf-gameserver.org/controller.html) including scoring.
-* `fausecteam.ctf_gameserver_ansible.db_prolog` installs PostgreSQL, creates the required databases, sets their permissions and prepares the main database for initialization through the `web` role.
+* `fausecteam.ctf_gameserver_ansible.db_prolog` installs PostgreSQL, creates the required databases and users, and prepares the main database for initialization through the `web` role.
 No configuration of the PostgreSQL server is performed, so you probably still have to and fine-tune the settings in "postgresql.conf" and allow remote access in "pg\_hba.conf".
 * `fausecteam.ctf_gameserver_ansible.db_epilog` adjusts database permissions once the main database has been initialized through the `web` role.
 * `fausecteam.ctf_gameserver_ansible.submission` performs installation and configuration of the [Submission component](https://www.ctf-gameserver.org/flags.html#submission).
 * `fausecteam.ctf_gameserver_ansible.vpnstatus` performs installation and configuration of the VPN Status Checker component.